 Now, the reasons I am going to list below are not all equally important.
 Indeed, if I had to answer the question, “Why should I tithe?”
 I would answer only with #1.
 That’s the real reason. #2-#6 are essentially useful effects of tithing that should help us to focus on #1.

 So here are six of my reasons. #1 is the most important and really the point of all of it.

 1. Tithing enables us to be saved.

 As Christians, we want to be saved.
 We want to be healed.
 We want to “go to heaven” rather than to hell when we die (setting aside for the moment all the details).
 We want to become like Christ.
-Tithing doesn’t purchase all that for us, but tithing is a powerful way that we give of ourselves, that we turn over what we have to God so that we are opened to received His healing and blessing.
+Tithing doesn’t purchase all that for us, but tithing is a powerful way that we give of ourselves, that we turn over what we have to God so that we are opened to receiving His healing and blessing.

 It’s a basic principle of Christian spiritual life that we cannot receive God’s blessing if we are holding back on Him.
 Why?
 We can’t be filled with God if we remain full of ourselves.
 Tithing helps us to empty ourselves.